Black sheep effect

-The Black Sheep Effect (BSE) is a psychological phenomenon in which members of a social group judge deviant ingroup members more harshly than members that are aligned with an outgroup (Marques et al., 1988).
+The black sheep effect (BSE) is a psychological phenomenon in which members of a social group judge deviant ingroup members more harshly than members that are aligned with an outgroup (Marques et al., 1988).
 The BSE was first identified by Marques, Yzerbyt, and Leyens in 1988.
 They found this effect shows how groups maintain their identity and keep their group cohesion by distancing themselves from members that violate group norms or values (Marques et al., 1988).
 BSE manifests differently depending on factors such as type of deviance, strength of identity, or group member status (Marques et al., 1988).

 Theoretical background

-The Black Sheep Effect are rooted in Social Identity Theory and group dynamics, which are integral for understanding BSE.
+The black sheep effect is rooted in social identity theory and group dynamics, which are integral for understanding BSE.
 Social Identity Theory was developed by Henri Tajfel and John Turner in 1979, in which they propose individuals derive a part of their sense of self from their memberships in groups (Tajfel & Turner, 1979).
 With this, they try to maintain their group’s positive social image and identity by comparing themselves to outgroups (Tajfel & Turner, 1979).
 Deviant ingroup members, those who violate the shared norms or values, can potentially tarnish the group’s positive image if they are not living up to their standards (Tajfel & Turner, 1979).
 This tends to cause these members to be viewed in a more negative light than similar members of outgroups (Tajfel & Turner, 1979).
 It is a phenomenon that severely discourages the violation of norms while reinforcing group boundaries (Tajfel & Turner, 1979).